The telephone line (0345 155 1076 select option 3) is open on a Monday, Wednesday and Friday 9am to 1pm.

 Birth families and adopted children

-We are continuing to support contact between birth family and their adopted children in these challenging and ever-changing time because we recognise how important it is for the child to have this contact with their birth family.
+We support contact between birth family and their adopted children.
+We recognise how important it is for the child to have this contact with their birth family.

-To help us facilitate an exchange please email the Adopt South West letterbox, with your name and address to: firstname.lastname@example.org so that we can confirm your up-to-date email address and as such may be able to facilitate an email exchange.
+To help the exchange, please email the Adopt South West letterbox, with your name and address to: firstname.lastname@example.org so that we can confirm your up-to-date email address.

 The letterbox service is usually a voluntary arrangement where adoptive parents and birth families agree to keep in touch by exchanging news once or twice a year.